Firsta Yufi

 Firsta Yufi Amarta Putri (ꦥ꦳ꦶꦂꦱ꧀ꦠꦪꦸꦥ꦳ꦶꦄꦩꦂꦠꦥꦸꦠꦿꦶ; born March 1, 2001) is an Indonesian model and beauty pageant titleholder who was crowned Puteri Indonesia 2025.
 She represented Indonesia at Miss Supranational 2025 in Poland, where she reached the top 24 and won the title of Miss Supranational Asia & Oceania 2025.

 Yufi is East Java's third representative to compete in Miss Supranational, following Adinda Cresheilla (2022) and Yasinta Aurellia (2023).
-Additionally, she marks the sixth consecutive year a Javanese woman will represent Indonesia in the competition.

 Background and education

-Yufi was born in Banyuwangi Regency in East Java, Indonesia.
+Firsta Yufi Amarta Putri was born in Banyuwangi Regency in East Java, Indonesia.
 She is the eldest daughter of Herry Yulistianto and Fitriana Okta Purwati.
-Firsta has Javanese and Osing blood from her parents.
-In January 2020, her mother died from exposure to the COVID-19 pandemic―followed by her father who died seven months later from the same cause.
+Firsta has Javanese and Osing ancestry from her parents.
+Both of her parents died from COVID in 2020 during the COVID-19 pandemic.
 She grew up in several cities such as Banyuwangi, Malang, and Surabaya.

-Yufi completed her high school education from SMA Negeri 1 Giri, Banyuwangi from 2016 to 2019.
-Then she continued into higher education at Brawijaya University, Malang in the Psychology program and successfully graduated with a Bachelor of Psychology (S.Psi) in 2022.
-In 2020, Yufi registered and was accepted at the Malang Cooperative Economics College and successfully graduated with a Bachelor of Management (SM) degree in 2023.
-Currently, she is an active student of Master of Management (MM) at the University of August 17, 1945 Surabaya.
+Yufi was educated at SMA Negeri 1 Giri, Banyuwangi from 2016 to 2019.
+She received a Bachelor of Psychology (S.Psi) degree from Brawijaya University, Malang in 2022, and a Bachelor of Management degree from Malang Cooperative Economics College in 2023 Currently, she is a student at the University of August 17, 1945 Surabaya, studying for a Master of Management.

 Pageantry

-Yufi crowned Miss Supranational Asia & Oceania 2025 by Miss Supranational 2018; Valeria Vázquez.
+Yufi crowned Miss Supranational Asia & Oceania 2025 by Miss Supranational 2018, Valeria Vázquez.

-Yufi's first pageant was in 2015, when she wwon Miss Sun East Mall.
+Yufi's first pageant was in 2015, when she won Miss Sun East Mall.
 She later won Miss Teen Indonesia Jawa Timur in 2018, followed by the Miss Teen Tourism Indonesia title in the same year.
 Afterwards, she participated in the Banyuwangi Regency Jebeng Thulik Banyuwangi regional ambassador selection competition in 2019, where she was selected as Wakil I Jebeng Banyuwangi.